frejs/fre/README.md

 #### useState

-`useState` is a base API, It will receive initial state adn return a Array
+`useState` is a base API, It will receive initial state and return a Array

 You can use it many times, new state is available when component is rerender